g0v-data/g0v-hackmd-archive/notes/oK_sYxJ8SgizNqO4CX3BMg.md

 Using this configuration, OpenTelemetry sets up tracing inside your React application and sends trace data to the defined endpoint.
 This enables a simple configuration, which is intended as a starting point for tracing, which can be enriched with custom spans and additional instrumentation as you work your way down this guide.

 ### Adding Automatic Instrumentation for HTTP Requests
 After configuring OpenTelemetry, you can further encourage capturing HTTP requests out of your React application by turning on instrumentation by default.
 This will come in handy to record communications between various systems at the same time as it provides flexibility by creating individual spans for each network request, thus allowing to keep track of how long API calls are made, how many fail, and where the problems lie.
-To add HTTP instrumentation, install the @opentelemetry/instrumentation-fetch instead of @opentelemetry/instrumentation-xml-http-request package in case your application uses fetch; otherwise, skip this step if your application uses axios, which works on xmlhttprequest.
-After that, go ahead and attach the instrumentation to your pre-existing WebTracerProvider.
+To add HTTP instrumentation, install the `@opentelemetry/instrumentation-fetch` instead of `@opentelemetry/instrumentation-xml-http-request` package in case your application uses fetch; otherwise, skip this step if your application uses axios, which works on `xmlhttprequest`.
+After that, go ahead and attach the instrumentation to your pre-existing `WebTracerProvider`.
 Here is a sample that utilizes fetch instrumentation:

 ```javascript
 import { FetchInstrumentation } from '@opentelemetry/instrumentation-fetch';
 import { registerInstrumentations } from '@opentelemetry/instrumentation';